Homeowner, 92, Sues Paramount, Claims ‘Maniac’ Crew Acted ‘Recklessly’ While Shooting At His Long Island Home

 However, the Price family said a worker told them, “We’re Netflix.
 We can do what we want.”

-The younger Price allegedly tried to file a complaint with the police at the time of the shoot, but was told by a police officer that it was a “contractual dispute” that did not necessitate police intervention.
+The younger Price allegedly tried to file a complaint with the police at the time of the shoot but was told by a police officer that it was a “contractual dispute” that did not necessitate police intervention.

 And, according to the suit, on Sept.
 15, Richard had a “heated exchange” with a member of the production team who wanted to remove several windows from the house.
 While he was able to stop the crew from performing the act, he allegedly suffered a mild heart attack and had to be taken to the hospital.